 - another name for set 2 (def.
 3)

 - proper classa class which cannot itself be a member of other classes

 - in a class of its own or in a class by oneself unequalled; unparalleled

 - to have or assign a place within a group, grade, or class

 Word Origin for class

 c.1600, "group of students," from French classe (14c.), from Latin classis "a class, a division; army, fleet," especially "any one of the six orders into which Servius Tullius divided the Roman people for the purpose of taxation;" traditionally originally "the people of Rome under arms" (a sense attested in English from 1650s), and thus akin to calare "to call (to arms)," from PIE root *kele- (2) "to shout" (see claim (v.)).
 In early use in English also in Latin form classis.

 School and university sense of "course, lecture" (1650s) is from the notion of a form or lecture reserved to scholars who had attained a certain level.
 Natural history sense is from 1753.
 Meaning "a division of society according to status" (upper, lower, etc.) is from 1772.
 Meaning "high quality" is from 1847.
 Class-consciousness (1903) is from German klassenbewusst.

 1705, "to divide into classes," from class (n.) or French classer.
 Sense of "to place into a class" is from 1776.
 Related: Classed; classing.

 A group of people sharing the same social, economic, or occupational status.
 The term class usually implies a social and economic hierarchy, in which those of higher class standing have greater status, privilege, prestige, and authority.
 Western societies have traditionally been divided into three classes: the upper or leisure class, the middle class (bourgeoisie), and the lower or working class.
-For Marxists, the significant classes are the bourgeoisie and the proletariat.
+For Marxists, the significant classes are the bourgeoisie and the proletariat (see also proletariat).